Learn about actual and potential costs

 How risky is the supply chain?

 The supply chain risk for geotechnical engineering services is low.
 Key first tier suppliers include computer wholesalers, industrial machinery and equipment manufacturers, laboratory equipment wholesalers and software publishers.
-With the exception of second tier suppliers of iron and steel inputs, the remainder of upstream suppliers are exposed to negligible levels...
+With the exception of second tier suppliers of iron and steel inputs, the remainder of upstream suppliers are exposed to low or...
 Subscribe to learn more.